pygfx/wgpu-py/docs/reference_wgpu.rst

 Buffers and textures are used to provide your shaders with data.

-.. autoclass:: wgpu.base.GPUBuffer
+.. autoclass:: wgpu.GPUBuffer
     :members:

-.. autoclass:: wgpu.base.GPUTexture
+.. autoclass:: wgpu.GPUTexture
     :members:

-.. autoclass:: wgpu.base.GPUTextureView
+.. autoclass:: wgpu.GPUTextureView
     :members:

-.. autoclass:: wgpu.base.GPUSampler
+.. autoclass:: wgpu.GPUSampler
     :members: